 Much like a monitoring contract, the cost of fire alarm system maintenance depends on various factors, such as the size of the site, type of system and number of components with the system, such as fire alarms and extinguishers.

 At BusinessWatch, we can provide a monitoring & maintenance contract that covers both the monitoring of your fire alarms and identification of false alarms, as well as the overall servicing, upkeep and repairing of your entire system.
 We are completely BAFE certified and provide a world-class professional service with friendly and helpful support.
+Before committing to any provider, we recommend reviewing our analysis of the top 7 mistakes businesses make when choosing a fire safety provider.

 If you’re interested in our monitoring and maintenance contracts or are looking to switch from your current supplier, get in touch with us on 0330 094 7404.